Table of Contents

 We can say that while Prometheus and InfluxDB are very similar tools, the main difference between them is that they serve slightly different use cases.
 Prometheus has a range of features that make it a good instrument for metrics monitoring, graphing, and alerting.

 At the same time, InfluxDB is a database for event logging.
 The commercial version of InfluxDB can also be a smart choice when you need to process big amounts of data per time unit.
-This is because commercial InfluxDB can scale horizontally without much additional configuration changes.
-Hosted Prometheus by MetricFire competes with the commercial InfluxDB option as a service with broad functionality and great visualizations through Grafana.
+This is because commercial InfluxDB can scale horizontally without any additional configuration changes.
+Prometheus competes with the commercial InfluxDB option as a service with broad functionality and great visualizations through Grafana.

 In this article, we described two popular platforms for time series data storing and monitoring: Prometheus and InfluxDB.
 It was focused on the comparison of these solutions and the detection of their similarities and differences.

 If you have any questions you can get in touch with us by booking a demo.
-We can tell you about what Hosted Prometheus can do for you.
-Don’t forget that you can also use Metricfire’s free 14-day trial to try Hosted Prometheus in action.
+We can tell you about what Hosted Graphite can do for you.
+Don’t forget that you can also use MetricFire’s free 14-day trial to try Hosted Graphite in action.
 It’s great to get on the platform to check it out and query some metrics.